ISUgenomics/Basic_UNIX/exercise_1.md

 ```bash
 cd DIRECTORY
 ```
-This changes your location back to your DIRECTORY.
+This changes your location back to your `DIRECTORY`.

 **Task 1.1: Now change your directory to the WORKSHOP_FILES directory present in your home directory.**

 You can type in first few letters of the directory name and then press tab to auto complete rest of the name (especially useful when the file/directory name is long).
 This only works when there are unique matches for the starting letters you have typed.
 If there is more than one matching files/directories pressing tab twice will list all the matching names.
 You can also recall your previous commands by pressing up/down arrow or browse all your previously used commands by typing history on your terminal (typically last 500 commands will be saved in this file).